-This booklet provides you with the provisions and benefits of the Welfare Plan.
+This booklet provides you with the provisions and benefits of the Welfare Plan for the Sprinkler Fitter Division.
 This SPD is not a substitute for the Plan Document that governs the Welfare Plan, insurance policies that the Fund has with benefit providers or insured certificates or insurance contracts.
-In the event of any actual or perceived conflict between the Plan Document, contracts with benefit providers or insured certificates or insurance contracts and this booklet, the terms and conditions of the Plan Document, contracts with benefit providers or insured certificates or insurance contracts will control.
+In the event of any actual or perceived conflict between the Plan Document, contracts with benefit providers or insurance contracts with benefit providers or insurance contracts with benefit providers or insurance with benefit providers or insurance contracts with benefit providers or insured certificates or insurance contracts with benefit providers or insured certificates or insurance contracts with benefit providers or insured certificates or in